emmanuelkehinde/SwapiSdk/README.md

 - Project follows the [SOLID](https://en.wikipedia.org/wiki/SOLID) principle as much as possible
 - [Swiftlint](https://github.com/realm/SwiftLint) is used to ensure proper styling and convertions are followed
-- Project exhibits some amount of Code Coverage
+- Project exhibits some amount of Test Coverage

 Enjoy! 🚀